 The redevelopment of the HKH was recognised as a necessity as early as 2002, with a number of reports concluding that the existing and aging infrastructure is no longer adequate.
 As part of the ongoing Hornsby Ku-ring-gai Hospital Redevelopment project, nettletontribe worked with Health Infrastructure NSW to design the three components which comprise the second stage of the development; the main building tower spanning over six stories, the main entry, and the extension of the existing Emergency Department (HOPE).

-The Stage 2 Main Building will primarily house the new inpatient units, and will be adjacent to the recently completed STAR building, complementing the built form and materials to create a cohesive street elevation.
-Additionally the Emergency Department and the Main Entry building will be built up around existing and new landscapes to create a welcoming entry to the hospital’s main entrance off Palmerston Road.
+The Stage 2 Main Building primarily houses the new inpatient units, and is adjacent to the completed STAR building, complementing the built form and materials to create a cohesive street elevation.
+Additionally, the Emergency Department and the Main Entry building is built around existing and new landscapes to create a welcoming entry to the hospital’s main entrance off Palmerston Road.

-nettletontribe designed the interiors to complement the new architectural articulation, as well as create a strong sense of place, connectivity and community.
-The public entry is an open, friendly and welcoming space, in a design which moves away from the clinical norm for medical institutions.
+nettletontribe designed the interiors to complement the new architectural articulation, as well as create a strong sense of place, connectivity, and community.
+The public entry is an open, friendly, and welcoming space, in a design that moves away from the clinical norm for medical institutions.
 The considered balance in the neutral base palette is utilised to assist in wayfinding within the hospital.
-Finishes were carefully selected to create a soft, tactile and contemporary look, yet maintain functionality and durability.
+Finishes were carefully selected to create a soft, tactile, and contemporary look, yet maintain functionality and durability.

 - Health Infrastructure NSW